 The second influential attribute in all three countries is the program's recognition.
 A certificate from an international organization consistently raises the chances of picking a given program: such a certificate increases the probability of participation by 30 percent in Jordan, by 30.2 percent in the West Bank, and by 15.6 percent in Lebanon compared to a program with no certificate.
 The appreciation of other certificates varies between the three countries, however.
-In Jordan, certificates from the institution or from a national organization have similarly positive effects, raising the odds of picking a program by 25.3 percent and by 21.8 percent, respectively, compared to no certificate.
-In the West Bank, these two certificates have a positive but weaker effect: a certificate from the institution raised the program's chances by 16.2 percent and a certificate from a national organization increased the odds by 13.4 percent compared to no certificate.
+In Jordan, certificates from the institution or from a national organization have similarly positive effects, raising the odds of picking a program by 25.3 percent and by 21.8 percent, respectively, compared to no certificate from the institution raised the program's chances by 16.2 percent and a certificate from a national organization increased the odds by 13.4 percent compared to no certificate.
 In Lebanon, by contrast, these two certificate types do not increase the chances of picking a program compared to no certificate at all.